Classification of Romance languages: To have and to hold

 Ancient Galician-Portuguese used to employ the auxiliary H for permanent states, such as Eu hei um nome "I have a name" (i.e. for all my life), and T for non-permanent states Eu tenho um livro "I have a book" (i.e. perhaps not so tomorrow), but this construction is no longer used in modern Galician and Portuguese.
-Informal Brazilian Portuguese uses the T verb even in the existential sense, e.g. Tem água no copo "There is water in the glass".
+Portuguese also uses the T verb even in the existential sense, e.g. Tem água no copo "There is water in the glass".
+Sardinian employs both H and E for existential statements, with different degrees of determination.

 Languages that have not grammaticalised *tenēre have kept it with its original sense "hold", e.g. Italian tieni il libro, French tu tiens le livre, Romanian ține cartea, Friulian Tu tu tegnis il libri "You're holding the book".
 The meaning of "hold" is also retained to some extent in Spanish and Catalan.

 Romansh uses, besides igl ha, the form i dat (literally: it gives), calqued from German es gibt.